 and the guiding center motion has an exact closed elliptic orbit.

 We can directly integrate these equations with standard numerical methods such as the symplectic Euler method or the 4th order Runge-Kutta (RK4) to achieve higher accuracy.
-However, for long time simulations the discretization error these methods piles up resulting in a significant drift of the simulated trajectory away of the actual guiding center trajectory.
+However, for long time simulations the discretization error of these methods piles up, resulting in a significant drift of the simulated trajectory away from the actual guiding center trajectory.
 To remedy this problem various variational symplectic integrator approaches have been introduced \cite{Marsden2001,Qin2008,Ellison2018} which preserve a noncanonical symplectic structure.
 These, integrators though, are implicit and nonlinear solvers have to be employed in order to solve the resulting system of equations after discretization.
 In contrast, symplectic algorithms for canonical Hamiltonian systems can be designed to be explicit and thus significantly less consuming in terms of computational resources and time.
-Here, we propose an alternative method that utilizes deep neural networks to solve the equations of motion \eqref{gc_eom_1}--\eqref{gc_eom_3}.
-This can be achieved directly without employing the Dirac method of constraints to construct the total Hamiltonian, by imposing only energy conservation as a regularization term.
-Here, we utilize the Dirac method to employ the same HDNN architecture as in the previous examples, incorporating constraints and the total Hamiltonian in the regularization term of the loss function.
+Here, we propose an alternative method that utilizes deep neural networks to resolve the guiding center dynamics.
+This can be achieved directly without employing the Dirac method of constraints to construct the total Hamiltonian, by solving \eqref{gc_eom_1}--\eqref{gc_eom_3} and imposing only energy conservation as a regularization term.
+However, we choose to utilize the Dirac method to employ the same HDNN architecture as in the previous examples, incorporating constraints and the total Hamiltonian in the regularization term of the loss function.
 In both cases, the network successfully learns the guiding center dynamics, outperforming traditional ODE solvers in terms of accuracy, with the same or significantly fewer discretization points in time $t$.
-However, the computational time required for network training is significantly longer.
+The computational time required for network training though, is significantly longer.
 This trade-off can be improved on the side of the deep learning approach by utilizing more advanced strategies within the context of equation-driven machine learning.

-The Dirac method of constraints is relevant in the context of the guiding center motion since the Lagrangian \eqref{gc_lagrangian} is linear in the velocities $\dot{x}$, and $\dot{z}$ and $\dot{y}$, while $\dot{u}_\parallel$ does not appear at all.
-Therefore, the equations for the corresponding conjugate momenta are
+The Dirac method of constraints is relevant in the context of the guiding center motion since the Lagrangian \eqref{littlejohn_lagrangian} is linear in the velocities $\dot{x}$, $\dot{z}$ and $\dot{y}$, while $\dot{u}_\parallel$ does not appear at all (see also Eq. \eqref{gc_lagrangian} in Appendix \ref{appendix}).
+Therefore, the equations for the corresponding conjugate momenta are: